What Top Executive Search Firms Lists Can You Trust?

 We Discovered One List was Fake

 The TopExecutiveSearchfirms.com website lists the executive recruiting industry’s largest global search firms.
 That’s no surprise.
+But when we visit the website, a number of red flags emerge.

 What is surprising is a little-known search firm is also listed along with the top firms.
 When this website first appeared online, no search industry mover-and-shaker that I spoke to had ever heard of the firm.
 So I reviewed the website a bit more.